trifwn/Icarus/README.md

 ![image](https://github.com/user-attachments/assets/5bbbd72c-0046-4b50-85b0-facba5348f80)

 ## Working Effort.
-Code and Tools to analyze the performance of low speed aircraft using different computational methods and codes.
+Platform to analyze the performance of low speed aircraft using different computational methods and codes.
 Inspired by a model aircraft designed by EUROAVIA Athens for the European Competion Air Cargo Challenge (ACC) that failed to fly because of of dynamic instability (hence the ICARUS name).
-This software is developed for it to be used as part of a more general optimization workflow that will use different fidelity levels to produce mission specific aircrafts.

 ## Current Goals